MaksimDzhangirov/backendBankExample/docs/part52-eng.md

 }
 ```

-this function will create a server option that sets the unary interceptor
+this function will create a `ServerOption` that sets the unary interceptor
 for our gRPC server.
 And what we have to do is implement this
 `UnaryServerInterceptor` interface.